 The Legal Department articles are not intended to serve as legal advice and are offered for educational purposes only.
 The information provided should not be used as a substitute for independent legal advice and it is not intended to address every situation that could potentially arise.
 Please be aware that laws, regulations and technical standards change over time.
 As a result, it is important to verify and update any reference or information that is provided in the article.

-Revised October, 2017 by Michael Griffin, JD, LCSW (CAMFT Staff Attorney)
+Updated February, 2022 by Mike Griffin, JD, LCSW (CAMFT Staff Attorney)

 CAMFT’s Legal Department routinely receives calls from pre-licensed and licensed members who want to better understand the differences between coaching and therapy and whether it is lawful and ethical for pre-licensees and licensees to provide coaching services.
 Here are answers to the most frequently asked questions.

 How is coaching different from psychotherapy?